 For inquiries, contact [email protected].

-Timescale is the creator of Timescale Cloud: the managed high-performance PostgreSQL database cloud for mission-critical time-series and analytics applications.
+Timescale is a mature, PostgreSQL cloud, specialized for demanding workloads like time series, events, analytics, vectors, and AI.
 Timescale is dedicated to serving software developers and businesses worldwide, enabling them to build the next wave of computing.
 Timescale has a global workforce and is backed by Benchmark, New Enterprise Associates, Redpoint, Icon, Tiger Global, Two Sigma Ventures, and other leading investors.
 For more information, visit www.timescale.com or follow @TimescaleDB.